 The method for making this sorbet can easily be adapted to make different types of fruit sorbet.
 You could use berries instead kiwi fruit for example.
 Why not try it and let me know?

 This sorbet is very refreshing and not particularly sweet.
-If you want a sweeter sorbet then increase the sugar up to about 80ml and 130ml water.
+If you want a sweeter sorbet then increase the sugar up to about 120g.
 This will also make the sorbet more scoopable.
+If you like a sweeter sorbet then this strawberry sorbet is also a good one to try.

 - 6 kiwi fruit Mine weighed 370g after being peeled